 Across Leeds, nearly 4,500 social and private properties have been retrofitted to improve energy efficiency and once completed, the project will reduce the city’s carbon footprint by 5,000 tonnes.

 The Studio Leeds was also awarded its Gold EcoSmart Sustainability Accreditation for its efforts in monitoring and reduce energy consumption, and for making changes such as removing single-use plastic and palm oil-based products.

 Independent venues in Leeds are committed to ongoing reduction of energy consumption to minimise their carbon footprint and to ensure their venues are as sustainable as possible, with The Terrace installing lighting and air-con controls in every room to avoid unnecessary power usage whilst Shine’s lights are low wattage LEDs that will reduce the venues energy consumption by 75%.

 Travel by foot, bike, or public transport

 Encouraging sustainable travel whether by foot, bike or public transport is an easy and effective way for individuals and venues to reduce their carbon footprint.

 Leeds has a vision to become a city where residents don’t need to own a car.
 Leeds City Council alongside its partners is transforming the public transport and walking and cycling infrastructure in Leeds through a £270 million investment that will reduce CO2 emissions by 15,947 tonnes.

-To meet the 2050 carbon neutral target set by the event industry, Leeds’ independent venues have committed to implementing a range of sustainability initiatives and practices to reduce their environmental impacts and to contribute to securing a greener future.
+To meet the 2050 carbon neutral target set by the UK event industry, Leeds’ independent venues have committed to implementing a range of sustainability initiatives and practices to reduce their environmental impacts and to contribute to securing a greener future.